 AC Coupled System: w/ monitoring to third-party grid-tie

 If you already have solar panels (PV) on your roof and would like to add battery storage, then a system could be installed in an AC-coupled solution.
 The system would connect to the same switchboard as the inverter that you already have for your existing solar power system.
 The Redback system is capable of facilitating this setup; it is just a variation to the wiring.

-If your installer was to wire a Redback Smart Hybrid System through an AC coupled approach, you would still have the advantages illustrated above; however slight inefficiencies can exist.
+If your installer was to wire a Redback Smart Hybrid System through an AC-coupled approach, you would still have the advantages illustrated above; however slight inefficiencies can exist.
 In simple terms, the electricity must jump through a few more hoops to get to the inverter and your household electrical network.
 The electrical current must change between DC and AC several times so the electricity can travel among the stages.
 Energy is lost throughout this process, hence why it can be slightly less efficient.

 In saying this, the inefficiencies are only slight, with operation levels between 93%-96%.
 Therefore, this system setup is still viable and ideal for people who already have solar panels installed as it is generally cheaper than a complete refit of a brand-new solar power system.
 However, please note – you will need to purchase the entire system.
 You can’t add the battery cabinet as an individual component at this stage.

 Hybrid Three-Phase System

 The big boys of the solar world.
 Typically, we would recommend this either for light commercial use or larger homes with around five to six bedrooms.
 Large air-conditioning systems, electric car chargers, saunas, pool heaters, etc. The Hybrid Three-phase works like the Hybrid Solar System, however, three live wires go out to the grid (three phases) rather than one live wire.
 This means more power can be pulled from the grid, and more solar energy can be exported to the grid.